A Dedicated Criminal Defense Lawyer for your Federal Case

 Education: After attending George Mason University (Virginia) and New College in Oxford University (Oxford, England), earning a Bachelor of Arts degree in Government and Politics.
 Ms. Laguzzi then matriculated at Boston University School of Law where she received her Juris Doctorate degree.
 Upon graduation, and weighing several job offers around the country, Ms. Laguzzi settled in Philadelphia, Pennsylvania.

-Practice Areas: Ms. Laguzzi’s criminal defense practice covers all areas of criminal law both state and federal.
-Her primary concentration is now on on federal criminal defense, including appeals, § 2255 and §2254 Motions.
+Practice Areas: Ms. Laguzzi’s criminal defense practice focuses solely on federal cases.
+This includes direct appeals, and post conviction work such as § 2255 and § 2254 Motions.
 She has won several appeals in the Third Circuit.
-Her § 2255 motions work has drastically cut years off of her clients' sentences.
-It has also secured clients' early/immediate release from prison.
+Her work on § 2255 motions and § 2254 petitions has drastically cut years off of her clients' sentences.
+It has also secured clients' early release from prison.
+Sometimes, it has won immediate release from prison for clients.

 Her experience, both as a prosecutor and as a criminal defense attorney, allows her to give the best advice to people facing criminal charges.
-This advice aids in the analysis of deciding whether to proceed by a non-trial disposition or proceeding to trial by jury.
 Ms. Laguzzi also helps clients in preparation for sentencing and/or alternative programs.
 Due to her expertise and reputation, she has frequently received referrals from within the legal community including, Judges, police officers, and court staff.
+She has been used by non criminal firms to aid in sentencing matters and write sentencing memorandums.

 Legal Community Participation: Ms. Laguzzi has served as a Zone 1 Chair division of the Pennsylvania Bar Association and has sat on the Executive Committee for the Philadelphia Chapter of the Pennsylvania Criminal Defense Lawyers (PACDL) Association.
 She is also an active member of the Federal Bar Association’s Criminal Law Section.
 Notably, Ms. Laguzzi is an investigator for the Judicial Selection Committee, which evaluates judicial candidates by the Philadelphia Bar Association.
 Ms. Laguzzi has volunteered with the Pennsylvania Innocence Project, helping to exonerate wrongly convicted individuals.
 She was invited into the respected Philadelphia Criminal Inn of Courts.
 In 2010, Ms. Laguzzi was recruited to a special committee the Supervising Judge of the Philadelphia Courts to identify and rectify problems within the First Judicial District (Philadelphia).